wojake/evernode-auditor/README.md

 A node js version of evernode auditor

-## Bootstrap Client
-- Create a folder named datadir.
-- Add the key file found on this [link](https://geveoau.sharepoint.com/:u:/g/EX5U8SxYyM5Anyq2rAcMXtkBEOO_XWT7hCo30SGIsDAyLg?e=LycwQx).
-This is because we have hardcoded the pubkey in message board.
-This will generate the same pubkey we have hardcoded.
-So we can safely communicate with bootstrap contract.

 ## Setting up auditor development environment
 1. `npm install` (You only have to do this once)
 1. Create auditor.cfg `{"xrpl":{"address":"","secret":"","hookAddress":""}, "instance":{"image":""}}`